J-Sarnoff/FloatTest.jl/README.md

 If any test does not pass, that information is shown.
 And it would be generally useful to know the test that failed and versioninfo().

-I want to avoid relying on capabilities that are not very widely shared.
+I want to rely on capabilities that are very widely shared.